AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/account-provision.md

 ---
-title: How many people can be on one Magento BI account?
+title: How many people can be on one MBI account?
 zendesk_id: 360016731171
 ---